rbtylee/tutorial-jsonc/tutorial/parsing2.md

 ## Some needed Array functions

-With ambiquity issue addressed, we precede to read every value of every field in our contact.json file and print the results.
+With the ambiguity issue addressed, we proceed to read every value of every field in our contact.json file and print the results.
 To accomplish this we need first to determine the length of a json\_array in order to deal with the **Children** attribute.
 Json-c provides a function much like _*json_object_get_string_len*_ only for json_arrays:

 - int json_object_array_length(json_object \*obj)